EloiseX/Responsible-machine-learning/README.md

 ## Model details

-### Intended use
+### 1. Intended use

-### Training data
+### 2. Training data

 Home Mortgage Disclosure Act data was downloaded from Github class repository for academical use.
 In order to fit the interpretable maching learning model, I splited this preprocessed and labeled dataset into 70% of train partition and 30% of test partition.
 In the training dataset, there are 112253 rows with numeric measurements and binary values.
 Validation dataset contains 48085 rows in total.
-Here is a shortcut of Home Mortgage Disclosure Act data:
+Here is a shortcut of Home Mortgage Disclosure Act dataset:

      '''
      RangeIndex: 160338 entries, 0 to 160337